Nelo-cool/FtpServer/README.md

 This FTP server is written as .NET Standard 2.0 library and has an abstract file system which allows e.g. Google Drive as backend.

+**This fork includes new commits from the original repository and from other forks if possible, upgrades to newer nuget dependencies, and uses net9.0 as a new target.**

+**This fork uses `edokan` as nuget prefix to avoid possible conflicts**

 # License

 The library is released under the [![MIT license](https://img.shields.io/github/license/mashape/apistatus.svg)](http://opensource.org/licenses/MIT).